BIRD-Laboratories/MLPScaling/README.md

 ## 11/23/24
 I've commitmaxxed to hell but another update.
 I ended up proceeding but i realized modelscope syncing was not enabled so i restarted the run.
 It seems like runtimes are limited to 12 hours and i need a way longer run time due to my currently unpredictable sleeping times.
 I editted the experiment creating to shuffle.
+I forgot to state the time: 3:53PST.
+If I am somehow still awake i'll see if modelscope uploading works properly.